Huqicheng/zheap/src/backend/access/zheap/README.md

 than oldestXmin.

-Ideally, for the aborted transactions once the undo actions are replayed, we should be able to discard it’s undo, however, it might contain the undo records for reused transaction slots, so we can’t discard them until it becomes smaller than oldestXmin.
-Also, we can’t discard the undo for the aborted transaction if there is a preceding transaction which is committed and not all-visible.
+Ideally, for the aborted transactions once the undo actions are replayed, we should be able to discard itâ€™s undo, however, it might contain the undo records for reused transaction slots, so we canâ€™t discard them until it becomes smaller than oldestXmin.
+Also, we canâ€™t discard the undo for the aborted transaction if there is a preceding transaction which is committed and not all-visible.
 We can allow undo for aborted transactions to be discarded immediately if we remember in the first undo record of the transaction whether